olilanz/mini-game/README.md

 * To enable continuous re-building and serving up of the backend, run `dotnet watch run` in `./backend/src`.
 This will serve up the backend with included frontend, and rebuild every time a sorce file changes.
 * To see the output, connect a web browser to the backend at `http://localhost:5000`.
 This will bring up the full appication.
 Consult the browser's developer console to see logs of the frontend.

+## deployment

+### Local Kubernetes

+For local deployment there are multiple options.
+The source tree conatins a few files for a Kubernetes deployment.
+On Linux I found it most productive to use the snap based microk8s deployment.
+That gets the Kuberneter cluster up and running within seconds.
+Follow the steps:

+- Install and start cluster:
+    - `sudo snap install microk8s --classic`
+- Convenience:
+    - `sudo snap alias microk8s.docker docker`
+    - `sudo snap alias microk8s.kubectl kubectl`
+- Add infrastructure:
+    - `sudo microk8s.enable dns dashboard`

+Deply the service using the `kubernetes.yml` deployment file.